magistermaks/fabric/README.md

 Are you interested in contributing to the wiki?
 See: [The Contributing Guide](CONTRIBUTING.md)

 #### License
-This wiki is licensed under Attribution-ShareAlike 4.0 International, which can be view here: [License](/LICENSE.md)
+This wiki is licensed under Attribution-ShareAlike 4.0 International, which can be viewed here: [License](/LICENSE.md)